Exceptional Care for Unique Circumstances

 - And more

-All of our caregivers are specially trained to care for clients with Alzheimer’s disease by a Certified Dementia Practitioner and receive ongoing training through IPCed.
-Through thoughtful and thorough training, our caregivers learn the unique approach required to gently encourage someone with Alzheimer’s, using patience, specific activities, diversion and some shared laughter.
+A Certified Dementia Practitioner trains our caregivers to care for clients with Alzheimer’s.
+Our caregivers learn the unique approach required to gently encourage someone with Alzheimer’s, using patience, specific activities, diversion, and some shared laughter.
 Learn more about caring for someone with Alzheimer’s or dementia on our Resource page.

-Because some challenging behaviors may present themselves with Alzheimer’s disease, Live Free’s caregivers are also trained to manage and care for Alzheimer’s-related behaviors such as:
+Because some challenging behaviors may present with Alzheimer’s disease, our caregivers are also trained to manage and care for Alzheimer’s-related behaviors such as:

 - Inappropriate behavior

-Learn more about common causes of Alzheimer’s-related behaviors and how to supportively respond to them.
+Learn more about common causes of Alzheimer’s-related behaviors and how to respond to them supportively.